-OnRamps English III: Rhetoric & Writing
+OnRamps English III: Rhetoric & Writing (ENGL 1301/1302)

-(ENGL 1301/1302)
+Course Number: 2116 PEIMS #03220300 Credit: 1, Full Year Prerequisite(s): English I and English II; Recommended Prerequisite(s): College Readiness English; Successful completion of English I EOC and English II EOC

-Prerequisite: English I and English II; College Readiness English recommended; Successful completion of English I EOC and English II EOC recommended challenges students to develop and deepen their skills by reading, analyzing, and composing arguments.
+OnRamps English III: Rhetoric & Writing begins with a summer reading assignment, which becomes the basis for the first several weeks' study.
+This college-level course challenges students to develop and deepen their skills by reading, analyzing, and composing arguments.
 The recursive practices of invention, drafting, revising, editing, and proofreading are fundamental to the curriculum.
 Critical thinking skills are developed through the reading and analysis of American literature and language from diverse time periods and cultures.
 Special emphasis is placed on the reading, writing, and analysis of contemporary rhetorical texts.
 Students are required to use rhetorical analysis, critical evaluation, and advanced writing techniques.
 Students who demonstrate college readiness through the course may be eligible to earn dual college credit through UT-Austin.
 A student who is not eligible to earn dual credit may continue to be enrolled in the course for high school English III credit only.
 Note: All students enrolled will have a summer reading assignment.